For the coordination of a social culture

 1977 © Massimo Vignelli

-The form of the manual remained unchanged until the 2000, when the first PDF manuals did appear, now replaced more and more often by web manuals — the so called brand centers, or brand centrals.
+The form of the manual remained unchanged until the 2000, when the first PDF manuals did appear, now replaced more and more often by web manuals, the so-called brand centers, centrals or platforms.

-If one hand, these new forms of manuals have clear advantages, on the other hand they revealed to be extremely ephemeral.
-“It’s harder to take (a PDF manual) seriously, especially when it is labelled on the cover as Version 1.0 or Version 1.5.
-What’s the point of following this if it might just change next month?”
+If on one hand these new forms of manuals have clear advantages, on the other hand they revealed to be extremely ephemeral.
+“It is harder to take (a PDF manual) seriously, especially when it is labelled on the cover as Version 1.0 or Version 1.5.
+What is the point of following this if it might just change next month?”
 (Armin Vit).

 The ephemeral nature of the files push to continuously modify and substitute the manuals.
-In this way, contrary to what happened in the past, more than the development and evolution there is a continuous consumption and dismantling of manuals and identities.
+In this way, contrary to what happened in the past, more than development and evolution of existing manuals and identities there is a continuous consumption and dismantling of both brand manuals and identity systems.

-For sure, this is one of the main differences between the present and the past, when the identities were designed to last and manuals were the main guarantor of their longevity.
+The difference between the printed and digital manuals is for sure one of the main differences between the present and the past, when corporate identities were designed to last longer and manuals were the main guarantor of their longevity.

-And it’s precisely this pleasure which is the true reason of the success obtained by the reprints.
-A pleasure which is the result of that cultural approach towards the design that distinguishes the glorious manuals designed in the 20th century — true masterpieces and authentic expression of good design.
+And it is precisely this pleasure which is the true reason for the success obtained by the reprints.
+A pleasure which is the result of that cultural approach towards the design that distinguishes the glorious manuals produced in the 20th century, representing true masterpieces and authentic expressions of good design.

 © Nicola-Matteo Munari